 Once you understand colour theory, you can change a colour scheme entirely from the original reference and maintain perfect colour harmony.
 And, as Jeff Carter so brilliantly shows us, once you know perspective, you can make it very fun indeed.

-For more of Jeff Carter’s whimsical style and delightful explanations, you can head on over to his Mini Workshop on the link right here!
+For more of Jeff Carter’s whimsical style and delightful explanations, you can head on over to his Mini Workshop by clicking the image below!
 You will enjoy his down-to-earth manner and benefit from his knowledge.